 This post uses affiliate links.
 They don’t cost you a thing and help us bring you creative projects.
 Read more in Policies & Disclosures.

-Natural Furniture Cleaner and Polish Uses
+DIY All Natural Furniture Polish

-- Remove fingerprints and smudges from stainless steel appliances (clean with a damp rag then lightly apply dressing and watch them disappear)
+- Remove fingerprints and smudges from stainless steel appliances

-- Minimize water damage rings or spots on furniture (just apply and blast with a hair dryer)
+- Minimize water damage rings or spots on furniture

-- Dust and polish leather furniture (apply dressing sparingly to a soft cloth and wipe gently)
+- Dust and polish leather furniture

-- Shine faucets and help them resist water spots (wipe clean with a damp rag then apply dressing)
+- Shine faucets and help them resist water spots

 Ingredients

-- 1 Tbsp pure olive oil
+- 1 Tbsp olive oil (0.5 ounces)

-- 1/2 Tbsp white vinegar (or orange vinegar)
+- 1/2 Tbsp white vinegar (0.25 ounces)

-- 1/2 Tbsp lemon juice (fresh or bottled)
+- 1/2 Tbsp lemon juice , fresh or bottled (0.25 ounces)

 Directions